a34729t/express-template/README.md

 # Middleware

-TODOTODOTODOTODO

-Sample middleware writes request ids- these should really get logged too
+Sample middleware writes request ids to request query parameters.
+These are not used for anything currently.
+This middleware is applied; route specific middleware can be also be used.

 # MySQL